 “Officer, I am not a lawyer or a police officer.
 I need to assert my legal right to remain silent, and to consult legal counsel before talking.”

 No matter what they do or say, they cannot require you to speak.
 So don’t.

 - show your hands,

 - stand over there.

 Again, however, do not speak.

-The sixth way to avoid a marijuana arrest in a car: do not talk about marijuana, smoking, if you have any, where it is, anything at all.
+The sixth way to avoid a marijuana arrest in a car: do not talk about:

 7. Field Exercises

-Sometimes police want to build a case for marijuana impaired driving.
+Sometimes police want to build a case for marijuana driving impairment.
 So they ask you to perform “Field Sobriety Tests.”

-But these are not scientifically valid.
+But these are not scientifically valid for DUI marijuana.
 And their purpose is to incriminate.
 Even completely sober people have a difficult time “passing” them.
 If you do them, you will fail.
-If you don’t, you won’t.
+But if you don’t, you won’t.